srepetsk/gw-style/_pages/kashmir.md

 The population the state of Jammu and Kashmir is over 60 percent Muslim.
 It is the only Indian state which has a Muslim majority.

-Kashmir was the spark for two of the three India-Pakistan wars, in 1947-1948, and in 1965.
+Kashmir was the spark for two of the three India-Pakistan wars, in 1947-1948 and 1965.
 In 1999, India fought with Pakistani-backed forces who had infiltrated Indian-controlled territory.

 Many people in Kashmir, particularly in the Muslim-majority Kashmir valley, do not want it to be governed by India, preferring independence or joining Pakistan.